vascobnunes/fetchLandsatSentinelFromGoogleCloud/README.md

 `         --outputcatalogs=OUTPUTCATALOGS       Where to download metadata catalog files`

 Run the script with -h switch for more help usage.

-WORK IN PROGRESS: Compatible with python 2.7 and 3.x.

 You can read more about the public google access to Landsat and Sentinel-2 data here: https://cloud.google.com/storage/docs/public-datasets/